 In public law, Sab appears in first-instance judicial reviews for both claimants and public bodies and also has vast appellate experience in the Court of Appeal, having appeared there dozens of times as sole counsel.
 He has acted in a number of complex cases, particularly where they interact with other areas he practices in.
 For example, he appeared as amicus in the Court of Appeal in the AR (Pakistan) case on immigration bail powers and has had numerous successful appearances in the Court of Appeal in human rights and immigration cases.

-Sab has a thriving advisory and court practice in clinical negligence, where he regularly acts for claimants, doctors and hospitals in cases involving complex medical evidence and profound and high-value injuries.
-His work spans all areas of clinical negligence, such as delayed diagnosis of cancer and birth injury cases and also cases raising more unusual medical issues, one example being a trial on whether the rare disease of necrotising fasciitis should have been detected earlier in an intravenous drug user.
+Sab has a busy advisory and court practice in clinical negligence and personal injury, where he acts for claimants and defendants in cases involving complex medical evidence and profound and high-value injuries.
+His work spans all areas of clinical negligence and personal injury, such as delayed diagnosis of cancer and adult and child brain injury cases.

 If you have a question about our services please don’t hesitate to get in touch for further information via our enquiry form or by contacting us